 *Life of Fund returns are from commencement of operations on 03/10/14 for the Fund

-** December 31, 2018 data.
-Expense ratio is the total net annualized fund operating expense ratio.
-The expense ratio gross of expense offset arrangements and expense reimbursements were 1.11%.
-Oberweis Asset Management, Inc. (OAM), the Fund’s investment advisor is contractually obligated through April 30, 2019 to reduce its management fees or reimburse OBIIX to the extent that total ordinary operating expenses exceed in any one year 1.10% expressed as a percentage of each Fund’s average daily net assets.
+** Expense ratio is the total net annualized fund operating expense ratio as of 12/31/18.
+The expense ratio gross of expense offset arrangements and expense reimbursement was 1.11% for OBIIX.
+Oberweis Asset Management, Inc. (OAM), the Fund’s investment advisor is contractually obligated through April 30, 2020 to reduce its management fees or reimburse OBIIX to the extent that total ordinary operating expenses exceed in any one year 1.10% expressed as a percentage of each Fund’s average daily net assets.

 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate, so that you may have gain or loss when shares are sold.
 Current performance may be higher or lower than quoted.
 Visit us online at oberweisfunds.com for most recent month-end performance.
 The Oberweis Funds invest in rapidly growing smaller and medium sized companies which may offer greater return potential.
 However, these investments often involve greater risks and volatility.
 Foreign investments involve greater risks than U.S investments, including political and economic risks and the risk of currency fluctuations.
 There is no guarantee that the funds can achieve their objectives.
 Holdings in the Funds are subject to change.
 Before investing, consider the fund’s investment objectives, risks, charges, and expenses.
 To obtain a copy of the prospectus or summary prospectus containing this and other information please visit our website at oberweisfunds.com or call 800-323-6166.
 Read it carefully before investing.
 The Oberweis Funds are distributed by Oberweis Securities, Inc. Member: FINRA & SIPC.